 - Materials: Silicone

-The best scuba fins at any given time are those that serve your purpose.
-Full-foot dive fins are usually lighter, easier to pack and don’t require dive socks (aka booties) and the Scubapro Seawing Nova Full Foot Fin are no exception.
+The best fins at any given time are those that serve your purpose.
+Full-foot dive fins are usually lighter, easier to pack and don’t require neoprene socks (aka booties) and the Scubapro Seawing Nova Full Foot Fin are no exception.

-These are the best scuba fins if you’re looking for something with a foot pocket because they also incorporate hinge technology that helps maximize the amount of thrust you generate.
+These are the best fins if you’re looking for something with a foot pocket because they also incorporate hinged fins technology that helps maximize the amount of thrust you generate.
 The articulated joint lets the entire blade pivot and the wing-shaped blade gives you a great mix of flex and stiffness.

 Two other very nice stability touches on this dive fin are the wing tips on the front of the blade and the power rails situated under the extended footplate.
 Both ensure there is minimal wobble on each kick so that you are transferring power forward, not losing it in a side-to-side motion.